Guidance

 Recommendations

-• Faculty determine whether and how GenAI is permitted in their courses, subject to program or departmental requirements.
+- Faculty determine whether and how GenAI is permitted in their courses, subject to program or departmental requirements.

-• Students are responsible for understanding their instructor’s position on GenAI use and should seek clarification when needed.
+- Students are responsible for understanding their instructor’s position on GenAI use and should seek clarification when needed.

-• GenAI use should be disclosed where required, but faculty should avoid automated detection tools, which are unreliable and may violate TRU’s privacy policies.
+- Faculty should avoid automated detection tools, which are unreliable and may violate TRU’s privacy policies.

-In the spirit of Kw’seltktnéws — our interconnectedness with nature, one another, and all things — GenAI should be used to foster inclusive, culturally responsive, and accessible learning environments.
+In the spirit of Kw’seltktnéws — our interconnectedness with nature, one another, and all things — GenAI should be used to foster inclusive, responsive, and accessible learning environments.
 This includes Indigenous data sovereignty, the protection of sacred knowledge, and the critical evaluation of systems that may reproduce bias or exclusion.

 Recommendations

-• GenAI use must avoid harm from false or biased representations of Indigenous communities, cultures, histories, or knowledges.
+- GenAI use must avoid harm from false or biased representations of Indigenous communities, cultures, histories, or knowledges.

-• Where Indigenous knowledge is used, TRU community members must follow relevant protocols and respect intellectual property rights.
+- Where Indigenous knowledge is used, TRU community members must follow relevant protocols and respect intellectual property rights.

-• Accessibility and equity of access to GenAI tools must be considered before integrating them into coursework.
+- Accessibility and equity of access to GenAI tools must be considered before integrating them into coursework.

 We affirm the value of curiosity and lifelong learning in a rapidly evolving technological world.
 GenAI literacy should empower faculty, students, and staff to critically engage with emerging technologies in ways that enhance their disciplinary fluency, professional growth, and personal learning pathways.
 We collaborate and share experiences to build a GenAI-informed community that is driven by the needs of our learners.